On solutions of singular Sylvester equations in quaternions: Quaternion Fundamentals

 such that every nonzero quaternion $\qp$ possesses this property.
-This implies, that any quaternion is a solution to the homogeneous singular Sylvester equation, and that the inhomogeneous singular Sylvester equation has no solutions, as will be shown later. \end{remark}
+This implies that in the real case, every quaternion is a solution to the homogeneous singular Sylvester equation.
+Conversely, the inhomogeneous singular Sylvester equation has no solutions, as will be shown later. \end{remark}

 \begin{lemma} Two nonreal quaternions $\qa,\qb$ are similar if and only if $\rea = \reb$ and $\Abs{\qa} = \Abs{\qb}$. \end{lemma}

 \begin{proof} First assume that $\qa \sim \qb$.
 Then, there exists a nonzero quaternion $\qp$ such that $\rea = \Re\RBrace{\qa\qp\qp[][-1]} = \Re\RBrace{\qp[][-1]\qa\qp} = \reb$.
 Moreover, $\qa\qp = \qp\qb$ such that